-- (1) PNCRD V-DOS47 co-funding program.
-Subsidized amounts may be drawn in advance or on a reimbursement basis, with varying criteria and timelines for justification of claims being made by the Company's subsidiary.
+- PNCRD V-DOS47 co-funding program.
+Subsidized amounts may be drawn in advance or on a reimbursement basis, with (2)varying criteria and timelines for justification of claims being made by the Company's subsidiary.
 Of the \$5,266,000 in total future commitments towards this program, the Company is projecting that a total of approximately \$2,543,000 will be reimbursed by the PNCRD.
 The Agreement may be terminated by either party upon one month's written notice clearly spelling out the reasons for which the Agreement is being terminated.
 In certain cases of termination, the Subsidiary may be obligated to return the received financial support in full within fourteen days of the day notice is served, with interest.
-As at October 31, 2019, the Company has received subsidies from the PNCRD of approximately \$1,316,000. - (2) The Company has Clinical Research Organization supplier agreements in place for clinical research services related to the management of the Company's clinical stage programs. - (3) Represents future minimum royalties. - (4) The Company amended a financial advisory agreement effective July 2, 2018 which includes a termination clause which requires a ninety-day written notice (also see RELATED PARTY TRANSACTIONS section above). - (5) The Company has Collaborative Research Organization supplier agreements relating to its L-DOS47 program. - (6) The Company is committed to pay \$66,000 under three facility lease agreements with lease terms up to 12 months. - (7) The Company has Contract Manufacturing Organization supplier agreements related to its L-DOS47 program, all of which are inter-dependant with the manufacturing of L-DOS47.
+As at October 31.
+2019, the Company has received subsidies from the PNCRD of approximately \$1,448,000. - The Company has Contract Manufacturing Organization supplier agreements related to its L-DOS47 program, all of which (3)are inter-dependant with the manufacturing of L-DOS47. - The Company has Collaborative Research Organization agreements relating to its L-DOS47 program.
+(4) - Represents future minimum royalties.
+(5) - The Company amended a financial advisory agreement effective July 2, 2018 which includes a termination clause which (6) requires a ninety-day written notice (also see RELATED PARTY TRANSACTIONS section above). - The Company is committed to pay \$40,000 under three facility lease agreements with lease terms up to 12 months.
+(7)